SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 ## Claim Synthesis
 *Although the European balance of power does lead to frequent competitive conflict — like that between France and England — it ultimately is both naturally unavoidable and the best outcome for generally peaceful international policy*

-* To BOP, constant adjustments must be made, and they often involve conflict
+* To BOP conflict is needed
 	* We got to our current Euro-centric world b/c European nations, through leveraging its technical superiority, upset the balance of power in acient countries A11
 	* They did they b/c our good friend Raison de etat.
 Every king believes that acting in his self intrest strengthened general peace A6, but greed lead to unconcious crimes A10
 	* Indeed, too many countries Raisoning may lead to countries unrestrained by morality A8 to achieve the bestest they could